Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round-up of the best TV wall mounts you can buy in 2021.

-Sounds simple, right?
-But there are a number of things that must be considered first.
-For starters, do you want a fixed, tilted or full motion mount?
+It needn't be daunting, but there are several decisions that you need to make first.
+For starters, do you want a fixed, tilted or full-motion mount?

 You’ll also need to know your TV’s VESA size.
 This is the standard used for TV brackets and wall mounting systems and is the distance between the four mounting holes on the back of the TV, measured in millimetres.